 During this process, you have to use toughness mixed in with kindness and most of all, remain professional.
 Whoever communicates with Yelp represents your business, so make sure they’ll be professional.

 Also, avoid making any kind of legal threats to someone who’s trying to help you.
 If you get to that point, let the lawyer provide the first communication to Yelp for you about taking legal action.
 Depending on how far you push things.
 You’ll have some success for the impossible!

 If after being persistent, you’re not getting any traction, you might be thinking to take legal action against the person who wrote the review.
 I can’t advise you on what to do but read on to the next section for some tips for getting professional help.

-At some point during the process of doing it on your own, it’s very possible you’re going to see little results for your time and effort.
-It’s even possible you’re thinking of suing the person who wrote the bad review.
-I would not advise this under any circumstances.
+At some point during the process of doing online reputation repair on your own, it’s very possible you’re going to see little results for your time and effort.
+Suing the person who wrote the bad review may seem like the next logical step.